The Shipping Law Review: Singapore

 - proceedings for or in connection with the enforcement of an award or a foreign award under the IAA.

 The SMC offers mediation schemes such as the commercial mediation scheme, which is particularly suitable for large complex commercial disputes, and the med–arb scheme, which is a hybrid dispute resolution process that brings together the elements of both mediation and arbitration, and is overseen by the SMC in collaboration with the SIAC.
 The mediation services offered by the SMC, where the panel of mediators largely comprises local mediators, generally focus on domestic disputes.
-A maritime panel, which is comprised of experienced maritime lawyers, in-house counsel and other professionals from the maritime industry, is also available for mediation of maritime-related disputes referred to the SMC.
+A maritime panel, which comprises professionals from the maritime industry, is also available for mediation of maritime-related disputes referred to the SMC.

 iii Enforcement of foreign judgments and arbitral awards